“20 minutes of action.”

 The Facts Speak For Themselves.

-I have only quoted two statistics, the in-depth statistics on sexual violence are staggering.
-The figures clearly indicate a worrying increase in sexual offences.
+I only quote two statistics, because the in-depth statistics on sexual violence are staggering.
+Regardless, the figures clearly indicate a worrying increase in sexual offences.

 While figures for many crimes in Scotland are going down, for sexual offences they continue to rise.
 Sexual crimes have been on a long-term upward trend since 1974, and have increased each consecutive year since 2008-09.
 Sexual crimes are at the highest level seen since 1971, the first year for which comparable crime groups are available.
 (Source: Recorded Crime in Scotland 2015-16)